Trick-taking game: History

-The invention of bidding for a trump suit is credited to Ombre, the most popular card game of the 17th century.
+The invention of bidding for a trump suit is credited to ombre, the most popular card game of the 17th century.
 Rather than having a randomly selected trump suit, players can now hold an auction for it.
-The most popular games of the 18th-century was tarot which experienced a great revival.
-During this time, many tarot games borrowed bidding over the stock (Taroc l'Hombre).
-In the 20th century, Whist (now with bidding and the dummy hand) developed into contract bridge, the last global trick-taking game.
+The most popular game of the 18th-century was tarot which experienced a great revival.
+During this time, many tarot games were borrowed bidding over the stock (taroc l'hombre).
+In the 20th century, whist, now with bidding and the dummy hand, developed into contract bridge, the last global trick-taking game.

-The practice of counting tricks (in plain-trick games) may have originated in the counting of cards won in tricks.
+The practice of counting tricks, in plain-trick games, may have originated in the counting of cards won in tricks.
 It was therefore a logical development to accord some cards a higher counting-value, and some cards no value at all, leading to point-trick games.
 Point-trick games are at least as old as tarot decks and may even predate the invention of trumps.
-Elfern and Fünfzehnern are possible candidates, although the earliest references date to the 19th century.
+Elfern and Fünfzehnern are possible candidates, although the earliest references date to the 18th century.
 Nearly all point-trick games are played with tarot decks or stripped decks, which in many countries became standard before 1600.
 Neither point-trick games nor stripped decks have a tradition in England.

-While there are a number of games with unusual card-point values, such as Trappola and All Fours, most point-trick games are in the huge family of Ace–Ten card games beginning with Brusquembille.
+While there are a number of games with unusual card-point values, such as trappola and all fours, most point-trick games are in the huge family of ace–ten card games beginning with brusquembille.
 Pinochle is a representative of this family that is popular in the United States.
-Other examples include Belote and Skat.
+Other examples include belote and skat.

 In contrast to Europe, Chinese trick-taking games did not develop trumps or bidding.
 They diverged into multi-trick games where melds can only be beaten by other melds provided they have the same number of cards.
-During the Qing dynasty, these multi-trick games evolved into the earliest draw-and-discard games where the players' objective is to form melds and "go out" rather than capturing the opponents' cards.
+During the Qing dynasty, these multi-trick games evolved into the earliest draw-and-discard games where the players' objective was to form melds and "go out" rather than capture the opponents' cards.
 Khanhoo is an example of a multi-trick game that became a draw-and-discard game.
-Multi-trick games are also probably the source for climbing games like Winner and dou dizhu, which first appeared during the Cultural Revolution.
+Multi-trick games are also probably the source for climbing games like Zheng Shangyou and dou dizhu, which first appeared during the Cultural Revolution.